alertlogic/paws-collector/collectors/googlestackdriver/README.md

 # Installation

+### Generate Google API key
+1. In the Google Cloud Console, open the sidebar and in the *IAM & Admin* dropdown, select *Service Accounts*.
+2. Select *Create Service Account* at the top of the list.
+3. Enter a service account name and a service account description (optional) and click *Create*.
+4. From the Role list, select *Logging*, then *Private Log Viewer* and click *Continue*.
+5. Grant any user permissions, if desired, and click *Done*.
+6. Click the *Actions* menu beside the newly created service account and select *Create Key*.
+7. Select *JSON* and click *Create*.
+The key will be downloaded to your computer as a JSON file.

+### CloudFormation Template (CFT)
 Refer to [CF template readme](./cfn/README.md) for installation instructions.

-## Generate Google API key file
-1. In the Google Cloud Console, go to the Create service account key page.
-2. From the Service account list, select New service account.
-3. In the Service account name field, enter a name.
-4. From the Role list, select Project > Owner.

-Note: The Role field authorizes your service account to access resources.
-You can view and change this field later by using the Cloud Console.
-If you are developing a production app, specify more granular permissions than Project > Owner.
-For more information, see granting roles to service accounts.

-5. Click Create.
-A JSON file that contains your key downloads to your computer.

 # How it works